transforming meanwhile sites to promote positive mental health for all

 Community Gardens and Plant Nursery

-Creating a green haven for the community.
+Creating green havens for the community.
 By the Community

 Core Landscapes transforms underused land in deprived urban areas into hubs for community engagement through horticulture, design, workshops, training and events – improving mental and physical health, overall wellbeing and community cohesion.
-We currently manage our roof garden, garage garden and street level garden, 7 tree pits and 7 street planters below the roof garden, and a 60m long meadow strip and community orchard in nearby Homerton Grove – and are creating a new 1600m2 community garden behind St Barnabas church next door to Core Arts.
+We currently manage our roof garden, garage garden and street level garden, 7 tree pits and 7 street planters along Wardle Street, and a 60m long meadow strip and community orchard in nearby Homerton Grove – and are creating a new 1600m2 community garden behind St Barnabas church next door to Core Arts.

 Core Landscapes began in 2009 as a “meanwhile” project and we’ve relocated 4 times across 3 boroughs in the last 10 ten years using temporarily available land; Harvesting and diverting rainwater, composting, greening up organically and using solar powered irrigation systems wherever we’ve been based.